Bright Tots - Information on child development - Autism information. Dyslexia - Information on dyslexia - What is Dyslexia?

 Teaching Methods

-The child will need a appropriate amount of special teaching to overcome dyslexia depending on how severely it has
+The child will need an appropriate amount of special teaching to overcome dyslexia depending on how severely it has affected

-affected their learning.
+their learning.
 Students need a structured multi-sensory method for teaching different ways of learning.
-This
+This means using as

 Phonological training is teaching reading ability by grouping words according to their sounds.

-teaches children recognition of letter names and letter sounds in speech.
-It is believed children who understand that
+children recognition of letter names and letter sounds in speech.
+It is believed children who understand that words can be

-words can be segmented into sounds tend to be better readers than those children with poor phonological awareness
+segmented into sounds tend to be better readers than those children with poor phonological awareness skills.
+Early

 |